 Types of paper

-Urecol Journal.
-Part D: Applied Sciences received articles in an original research paper, review paper, and case study.
+Urecol Journal Part A: Education and Training received articles in an original research paper, review paper, and case study.

 Original research paper

 Original research paper is an article that reports detailed research and classified as primary literature.
 Its format includes an introduction and background problems, methods, results, interpretation of findings, and discussion sections.

 A review paper is an article that provides up-to-date report on the current situation regarding certain important topics on law.
 It discusses previous development from the topic and gives an overview of the future.